 George Washington feared the growing influence of political parties in the US.
 He thought that it would lead to "the alternate domination" of each party, taking revenge on each other in the form of reactionary political policies and that it would eventually cause the North and South to split.

-2. The current Queen of England is related by blood to U.S. President George Washington.
+2. Queen Elizabeth II is related by blood to U.S. President George Washington.
 Their last common ancestor died in 1681.

 3. George Washington inoculated his troops against smallpox, reducing a 17% death rate from the disease down to 1%.